 The unified search relies on a Solr index and Blacklight interface.
 Search results from numerous sources will be brought back into the unified search using a "bento box" approach.
 In this method results from the catalogs will be in one box, results from Articles+ will be in a second, digitized material in a third, and so on.
-The bento box approach is used by several libraries participating in the Hydra consortium, notably Columbia Quicksearch.
+The bento box approach is used by several libraries participating in the Hydra consortium, notably Columbia's CLIO.
 Yale is working closely with Columbia developers to adapt the Quicksearch code to Yale's search resources.

 - Search for records in Orbis and MORRIS catalogs

 - Search for digitized material in Findit

 The Quicksearch project has a blog with project updates at http://campuspress.yale.edu/libraryunifiedsearch.

 *Please note that currently Quicksearch is in Beta, and is supported Monday - Friday, 8:00am to 5pm only.

 Primary contact: Kalee Sprague

 Quicksearch Implementation Team: